kristiansyrjanen/billystat/README.md

 <a href="https://i.imgur.com/g0KDgda.jpg"><img src="https://i.imgur.com/g0KDgda.jpg" title="2D Perspective-warping" /></a>

+### Solution to our recognition problem (Birdview footage)

 The perspective warping result and the rest of our problems regarding the recognition of the snooker balls forced us to find a better angle to shoot our material from, which was the birdview.
-All of this was possible by lifting the lamps 1 meter higher than they usually were and strapping our Go Pro to a self-made camera-holder.
+All of this was possible by lifting the tablelamps a meter higher than they usually were and strapping our Go Pro to a self-made camera-holder.

 <a href="https://i.imgur.com/5unPZ51.jpg"><img src="https://i.imgur.com/5unPZ51.jpg" title="sMacGyver-apparatus" /></a>